LiveCapTV/livecaptv-open-api/v1/video.md

             <td><code>ts_start</code></td>
             <td>optional</td>
             <td>number</td>
             <td>Timestamp in milliseconds.
-When this param is included in the request, only captures taken <b>after</b> this timestamp will be included in the result.</td>
+When this param is included in the request, only videos taken <b>after</b> this timestamp will be included in the result.</td>
         </tr>
         <tr>
             <td><code>ts_end</code></td>
             <td>optional</td>
             <td>number</td>
             <td>Timestamp in milliseconds.
-When this param is included in the request, only captures taken <b>before</b> this timestamp will be included in the result.</td>
+When this param is included in the request, only videos taken <b>before</b> this timestamp will be included in the result.</td>
         </tr>
         <tr>
             <td><code>limit</code></td>